 The chart below highlights the results.
 [At little later, we will examine in detail specifically how the addition of momentum affects the efficient frontier.
 For now, we choose to examine how our chosen active “value” allocations differ from the passive allocations, and the general effects this has had on the efficient frontier.]

 VAL 10 and IVAL 5 are clearly much more volatile than the generic passive exposures.
-However, looking at volatility on an asset by asset basis disregards core principles of investment portfolio.
+However, looking at volatility on an asset by asset basis disregards the core principles of an investment portfolio.
 We need to review the volatility of an asset in a portfolio context, and review how this asset expands/contracts the efficient frontier (again, we’ll see this more clearly in the chart at the bottom).

 Expanding the Mean Variance Frontier with “Momentum”